-You could be forgiven for thinking the Gold Coast is just one loooong stretch of sand, with nothing but the rugged good looks of lifeguards to mix things up along the way.
+You could be forgiven for thinking the Gold Coast is just one long stretch of sand, with nothing but the rugged good looks of lifeguards to mix things up along the way.

 Though, once you get acquainted with the real roundup of best beaches on the Gold Coast, you will see that fact is only partially true.
 Coffee shops on waterways, empty lighthouse walks, and dolphins swimming down jungle fringed creeks.
 Why Gold Coasters seek full-time employment we will never understand.

-We know everyone has their own favourite, but here are eight of our faves among the best beaches on the Gold Coast.
+We know everyone has their own favourite, but here are seven of our faves among the best beaches on the Gold Coast.

 It may officially be called “Nobby Beach”, but FYI non-locals, nobody’s actually calling it that.
 Because nobody wants to sound ridiculous.
 “Nobbys”, which only sounds slightly better, is a great little patch of sand playing front yard to the numerous bars, eat haunts, and surf vibes of its namesake suburb.
 Unlike other popular Gold Coast beaches such as Mermaid Beach and Broadbeach, Nobbys is edged by a headland, where great bodies get greater and many an epic BBQ has been enjoyed.

 Queensland’s answer to Bondi, Burleigh Beach is a place where 14-year-old girls make summer memories watching boys surf and riding pastel beach cruisers with baskets full of fruit.
-Grown ups host family picnics in the park and those in the confusing mid age bracket swim nude by the light of the moon.
+There's family picnics in the park, birthday parties galore and oceanside markets.
 No one is exempt from loving Burleigh.

 Currumbin To Kirra